davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## A Couple Restrictions

-To keep things from getting too complicated too fast, let’s start out by placing a couple of limitations on our design.
-The goal is to make it easier to get to a working consensus algorithm to begin with, while ensuring there’s still a path from the more basic thing we start with to the more advanced thing we want to end up with.
+This discussion will get complicated fast.
+To keep things under control, we'll start by placing a few limitations on our design.
+The goal is to make it easier to get a basic working design to begin with, while leaving the door open to extending the basic design to support all the features we wanted.

-First, we’ll start by making a **binary decision**: our algorithm will be designed to handle exactly two conflicting updates, and the algorithm needs to get all nodes to agree on one of the two.
-In real life, we’d probably want an algorithm to handle arbitrary many conflicts, but if we start by handling two, it’s very likely we’ll find a way to extend the algorithm from two conflicts to N conflicts.
+### Binary Decisions

-To make it easier to talk about the two conflicting options, we’ll also give them names: the <span style=“color:red”>red</span> option and the <span style=“color:blue”>blue</span> blue option:
+For now, our algorithm will only allow two values to be proposed.
+To make those two options easier to talk about, we’ll give them names: the <span style="color:red">red</span> option and the <span style="color:blue">blue</span> blue option.

 [diagram introducing the two colored circles we’ll use throughout the book]

 Remember, these options can stand in for anything else: 0 and 1, yes and no, apples and oranges, etc.

+In real lilfe, it'd be useful to support any number of different candidate values.
+If we only support two candidates, then e.g. the lock service can only be implemented for two nodes, which isn't very useful.
+However, in most of computing, you end always being able to have exactly zero of something, exactly one of something, or $N$ of something; so if we can figure out how to have exactly two candidate values, there's probably an easy enough way to extend it from 2 to $N$ candidates.

+### One-Shot Decisions

-Furthermore, we’re going to restrict ourselves to building **one-shot** consensus.
-The algorithm will be able to resolve conflicts one time, and never change it.
-This is too simplistic for real-world use; for example, it would mean the lock server would be able to grant a lock to one thread one time, and never release it.
-But if we can build a one-shot primitive, we can find ways to implement a sequence of updates by using a stream of one-shot decisions.
+For now, let's have an algorithm that can only reach one decision and never change it.
+In terms of the lock service, this would mean one node acquires the lock and can never release it, which again is probably unrealistic.
+However, in most of computing, instantiating things is easy; so if we can figure out how to do a one-shot decision, maybe we can implement a stream of decisions by chaining a sequence of one-shot decisions.

-So, in conclusion: we’ll design a consensus algorithm that picks one of two options, one time, and sticks with it forever.
-And we think we’ll be able to extend that into an algorithm that works with any number of conflicts, any number of times.
+So, in conclusion: we'll start in this chapter designing a consensus algorithm for one-shot binary decisions: up to two candidate values (<span style="color:red">red</span> and <span style="color:blue">blue</span>) can be proposed, and the algorithm will decide on either value and then exit.

 ## A Programming Interface